robotology/yarp-omega3/README.md

 yarp-omega-3
 ======================

-Simple YARP-ports enabled server for Force Dimension Omega.3 device.
+Simple YARP-enabled server for Force Dimension Omega.3 device.

 Supports Linux only at the moment.